GuanceCloud/guance-docs/docs/en/real-user-monitoring/android/app-troubleshooting.md

 ```

 ## Enable Debug Mode
 You can enable the SDK's debug functionality through the following configuration.
 Once enabled, the console's `LogCat` will output SDK debug logs.
-You can filter by the `[FT-SDK]` keyword to locate the Observability Cloud SDK logs.
+You can filter by the `[FT-SDK]` keyword to locate the Guance SDK logs.

 ```kotlin
   val config = FTSDKConfig.setDebug(true);